National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 - Webform at the Federal eRulemaking Portal: www.regulations.gov.
 Follow the instructions at that site for submitting comments.

 The Magnuson-Stevens Act requires that each regional fishery management council submit any FMP or FMP amendment it prepares to NMFS for review and approval, disapproval, or partial approval.
-The Magnuson-Stevens Act also requires that NMFS, upon receiving an FMP amendment, immediately publish a notice in the Federal Register that the FMP or amendment is available for public review and comment.
+The Magnuson-Stevens Act also requires that NMFS, upon receiving an FMP amendment, immediately publish a notice in the Federal Register that the FMP or amendment is available for public Start Printed Page 14070review and comment.
 This requirement is satisfied by this notice of availability for Amendment 84.

 Pacific salmon are caught incidentally in the BSAI trawl fisheries, especially in the pollock fishery.
 Of the five species of Pacific salmon, Chinook salmon (Onchorynchus tshawytscha) and chum salmon (O. keta) are most often incidentally caught in the pollock fishery.
 Pacific salmon are placed into two categories for purposes of salmon bycatch management: Chinook and non-Chinook.
 The non-Chinook category is comprised of chum, sockeye (O. nerka), pink (O. gorbuscha), and coho (O. kisutch) salmon.
 However, from 2001 through 2004, chum salmon represented about 98 percent of non-Chinook salmon harvested incidentally in the pollock trawl fisheries.
 For convenience, all non-Chinook salmon are referred to as chum salmon.